What do you do with your iPod's earbuds when you're not using them? Wind them around something in hopes that they won't get tangled?

-Another stylish answer, the Cableyoyo,(right) is also a must-have for any gadgets and gizmos junkie.
+Another stylish answer, the Cableyoyo,(left) is also a must-have for any gadgets and gizmos junkie.
 Recently dubbed “the paper clip of the new millennium,” Cableyoyo offers true functional practicality as well as a minimal yet aesthetically balanced form, showing promise as the next hot desk accessory mainstay for the 21st century.

 Cableyoyo efficiently stores up to 6 feet of cord on a single, flat plane, keeping wires manageable and out of the way.
 It is intended for stationary as well as mobile use as it can be mounted to any fixed location and is extremely light and compact for travel.
 Cableyoyo can easily hide behind desks, monitors, or file cabinets, but the sleek, streamlined design calls for placement in plain sight.

 Charge cords, however, aren’t so dainty that they would necessarily fit neatly into the earPod or Cableyoyo.
-For this, there’s the effective and colorful Cable Turtle (left and below right).
+For this, there’s the effective and colorful Cable Turtle (right).
 Available in nine colors for the fashion conscious crowd, and two sizes—3 ½ inch and 2 ½ inch—for different lengths of wire.
 It’s simple and easy to use: simply unfold the thermoplastic rubber to expose the core, wind the cable around the center, and voila, you’ve done it!
 You’ve removed one more unsightly cable mess from your desktop or in your travel case.

 You can use the Cable Turtle for different gauge wires, as well, including phone wire, CAT 5 cable, and troublesome sync cords, as well as electrical adapter wire.
 The small cable turtle organizer holds about 5.5 feet of U.S. two-prong wire.
 The large cable turtle organizer can hold about 3 cords or longer lengths of a single cable.
 Still, it’s as stylish as it is practical, and part of the Museum of Modern Art’s design collection.

 All of the above items are inexpensive, ranging from $4.99 for the Cable Turtle and Cableyoyo to $9.99 for the earPod, and very easy to use.
-There’s no reason you need to fear your headphone or adapters anymore—simply get one of these and tame your wires.
+There’s no reason you need to fear your headphone or adapters anymore — simply get one of these and tame your wires.